facelessuser/coloraide/docs/src/markdown/gamut.md

 RGB color space.
 Then a ray is traced from the out of gamut RGB color to the achromatic color within the RGB cube representing the color gamut.
 The intersection of the line and the cube is returned as the most saturated color.
 Because the RGB space is not perceptual, the color is then corrected in the perceptual color space by setting the lightness and hue back to the original color's.
-Before the color is returned, a final clip is applied.

-This is an approximation, but with a couple of iterations of ray tracing and corrections before the final clip (backing off on the chroma a little on each attempt) you can get a color reasonably close to what you would get by reducing chroma via MINDE Chroma Reduction, but in less time.

-As noted, the one downside is that results aren't as accurate as using MINDE Chroma Reduction as it isn't directly operating in the perceptual space, but they are often very close.
+This correction in LCh may place the color once again out of gamut or in gamut potentially undersaturated.
+If out of gamut, we trace one more time correcting lightness and hue.
+Finally, to account for undersaturated colors, we project the vector back outside the RGB cube and find the point of the final gamut mapped color on the surface.

+The results are comparable to MINDE using a low JND, but at much faster.

 As noted earlier, the targeted gamut should be an RGB space or RGB equivalent space.